farlee2121/DevEssentialsBlog/_drafts/2022-01-27-Small-Teaching-Review.md

 ### Self-explaining
 "Learners benefit from explaining out loud (to themselves or to others) what they are doing during the completion of a learning task".
 Good self-explaining includes why, not just what.
 Self-explaining helps students monitor their own understanding and fill gaps.
 It also connects general principles to the specific worked examples, and to their own knowledge.

+I use a written variation of this that I call [duck docs](../_posts/2021-05-21-Duck-Structure.md).

 Tools:
 - "Why are you doing that?"